-- the long-term growth of our direct sales force in North America, Europe, Asia and the Pacific Rim; - the addition of complementary products through acquisitions; - the updating of existing products and introduction of new products through research and development; - · the introduction of our products in new territories upon receipt of regulatory approvals or registrations in these territories; and - · the consolidation of product manufacturing into our facilities in our Burlington, Massachusetts corporate headquarters.
+- the long-term growth of our direct sales force in North America, Europe, Asia and the Pacific Rim; - the addition of complementary products through acquisitions; - the introduction of our products in new territories upon receipt of regulatory approvals or registrations in these territories; - the updating of existing products and introduction of new products through research and development; and - the consolidation of product manufacturing into our Burlington, Massachusetts corporate headquarters.

 We sell our products and services primarily through a direct sales force.
-As of December 31, 2017 our sales force was comprised of 90 sales representatives in North America, Europe, Japan, China, Australia and New Zealand.
+As of December 31, 2018 our sales force was comprised of 108 sales representatives in North America, Europe, Japan, China, Australia and New Zealand, including one export manager.
 We also sell our products in other countries through distributors.
-Our worldwide headquarters is located in Burlington, Massachusetts.
-Our international operations are headquartered in Sulzbach, Germany.
-We also have sales offices located in Tokyo, Japan; Vaughn, Canada; Madrid, Spain; Milan, Italy; Shanghai, China; and North Melbourne, Australia, and we have a processing facility in Fox River Grove, Illinois and a manufacturing facility in North Melbourne, Australia.
-During the years ended December 31, 2017 and 2016, approximately 93% and 92%, respectively, of our net sales were generated in territories in which we employ direct sales representatives.
+Our worldwide headquarters and principal manufacturing site is located in Burlington, Massachusetts.
+Our European operations are headquartered in Sulzbach, Germany and our Asia Pacific operations are headquartered in Singapore.
+We also have sales offices located in Tokyo, Japan; Vaughan, Canada; Madrid, Spain; Milan, Italy; Shanghai, China; and North Melbourne, Australia, and we have a processing facility in Fox River Grove, Illinois and manufacturing facilities in North Melbourne, Australia and Saint-Etienne, France.
+During the years ended December 31, 2018 and 2017, approximately 95% and 93%, respectively, of our net sales were generated in territories in which we employ direct sales representatives.

-Historically we have experienced success in lower-rivalry niche product segments, for example the market segments for biologic vascular patches and valvulotome devices.
-In the biologic vascular patch market segment the number of competitors is limited, and we believe that we have been able to increase segment share and to a lesser extent increase selling prices, mainly due to strong sales service.
-In the valvulotome market segment, we believe we have been able to materially increase our selling prices without losing significant market share.
-In contrast, we have experienced less success in highly competitive segments such as laparoscopic cholecystectomy devices and polyester grafts, where we face stronger competition from larger companies with greater resources and lower production costs.
-While we believe that these challenging market dynamics can be mitigated by our strong relationships with vascular surgeons, there can be no assurance that we will be successful in these highly competitive market segments.
+Historically we have experienced success in lower-rivalry niche product segments, for example the markets for valvulotome devices and biologic vascular patches.
+More recently, however, we have faced increased competition in the biologic vascular patch segment, which has inhibited our ability to continue to increase market share or to implement selling price increases.

+In the valvulotome market, our highly differentiated devices have historically allowed us to increase our selling prices while maintaining our unit market share.
+In contrast, we have experienced less success in highly competitive markets such as our ProCol biologic graft product line, where we face strong competition from larger companies with greater resources.
+While we believe that these challenging market dynamics can be mitigated by our relationships with vascular surgeons, there can be no assurance that we will be successful in these highly competitive markets.

-In recent years we have also experienced success in geographic markets outside of the United States, such as Europe, where we generally offer comparatively lower average selling prices.
-If we continue to seek growth opportunities outside of the United States, we may experience downward pressure on our gross margin.
+In recent years we have also experienced success in international markets, such as Europe, where we sometimes offer comparatively lower average selling prices.
+If we continue to seek growth opportunities outside of North America, we may experience downward pressure on our gross margin.